 FBT was introduced in 1986 to improve the fairness of the taxation system.
 It was designed to overcome deficiencies in the income tax law that allowed benefits other than salary and wages to be tax-free income.

 Liability for FBT is assessed on an annual basis, with the FBT year beginning 1 April and ending 31 March.
 The rate of tax may vary from year to year.
-For the FBT year beginning 1 April 2016 the rate of FBT is 49% (equivalent to the top individual marginal tax rate plus the Medicare levy and Temporary Budget Repair Levy) of the aggregate of the grossed-up taxable values of fringe benefits provided by the employer.
+For the FBT year beginning 1 April 2016 the rate of FBT is 47% (equivalent to the top individual marginal tax rate plus the Medicare levy) of the aggregate of the grossed-up taxable values of fringe benefits provided by the employer.